LamettaLang/poc/docs/syntax.md

 ### Containers

 Containers are default data structures for your convenience.
 Contained types are denoted in triangle brackets.
+Containers are always dynamic sized and can not be used with `view_as`.
+Sets, lists and vectors can be cast back and forth to arrays if needed.
+Performing such a cast will copy all elements.
+Sets, lists, vectors, dicts and tuples  have a length and are iterable.
+With exception to sets they can be subscripted using `var[key]`.
+Declarations for containers support omitting the element types, in which case the element type will be defered as auto, or be any.
+If you are not surewhat type a value has, you can use `is` or `as` to test.

 * set\<T>
 * list\<T> (linked list)
 * vec\<T> (array list)
 * dict\<K,V> (unordered hash map with K keys and V values)
 * variant\<...> (holds one of the specified types)
+* tuple\<...> (holds a fixed series of values of specified types, indexable like an array)

+### Arrays

+Arrays are collections of fixed amount of values.
+Arrays are fixed sized if the element type is fixed and dynamic sized if the element type is dynamic.
+If left uninitialized, best effort is taken to zero out memory.

 ### Structs

 You know what a struct is.
 Structs are always packed always in system byte order.
 There is no padding.
 Structures exist as fixed size and dynamic size.
-If a structure contains a container or dynamic structure, it is marked dynamic itself.
-Memory mapping with view_as\<R> is disabled for dynamic structures, because they contain indirections, and have to use cast\<R> instead.
+If a structure contains a container or any other dynamic sized element, it is marked dynamic itself.
+Memory reinterpretation with view_as\<R> is disabled for dynamic structures, because they contain indirections; you have to use cast\<R> instead.

 The type is declared with `struct {}` where members are declared within the curly braces.
 To give the struct type a name, create a type alias.
 Members are declared without initializers, and default to 0-bytes.
 C-like bitfield widths are not supported.

+### Tuples

+Tuples are similar to structs in that they hold a list of values of potentially different type.
+The main difference to structs is, that values in tuples are not refered to by name, but by index instead.

+While tuples follow the same layout rules as structs, inheriting fixed size proertied from it's element types, it behaves like a sequence container otherwise, having a length and being subscriptable.

 ### (Method maps)

 Method maps are a reference type wrapper to a base value that provide convenient methods where the referenced value is accessible as this.
 You can imagine similar to a `template<class T> class interface {}` where member functions take an explicit `T& self` first argument.
 See the method map section for more information.
+Operators in Lametta can not be overloaded.

 ## Operators